 NBC: Records for 1921-1976 from the National Broadcasting Company are available at the Wisconsin Historical Society.
 UCLA owns selected scripts, stills, posters, and press kits for individual shows.
 Also remember to check institutions for papers deposited by individual artists and producers.
 Requests for permission to use clips and footage should be sent to NBCUniversal Archives.

 Paramount: The most extensive institutional holdings from Paramount are housed in multiple archives by the studio, including all of the music archives.
 The Margaret Herrick Library includes some production records, scripts, press sheets, and contract summaries.
 UCLA holds select stills (1920s-1940s) and television production files (1950s-1970s).
 Ohio State holds some materials as part of the Paramount International Films collection, 1927-1968.

-Republic Pictures: Some archival materials available at USC.
+Republic Pictures: UCLA Library Special Collections houses shooting and continuity scripts for approximately 2000 titles.
+Some archival materials also available at USC.

 RKO: The RKO studio collection (1922-1956) is housed at UCLA Library Special Collections, including scores, daily production reports, story submission cards, payroll cards, scripts, and story synopses.
 Some specific collection information is available via a finding aid.

 Sony: Sony also owns Columbia and Tri-star.
 The studio has an in-house archive that is not open to the public.
 UCLA houses some Columbia scripts and stills, and stills from Tri-star.

 Twentieth Century Fox: Most archival holdings are housed by the studio and are not open to the public.
 Some Fox production material (including scripts) is available at USC, and UCLA holds some scripts.